 Back-to-School Tax Holidays

-Tax-free buying in Missouri means a discount of 4.225%.
-Because this is a "back to school" tax holiday, only selected items such as school supplies, computers, and clothing are discounted.
+Tax-free buying in Missouri means a discount of 4.225 percent.
+Since this is a "back to school" tax holiday, only selected items such as school supplies, computers, and clothing are discounted.

 Missouri's Tax-Free Weekend for back-to-school supplies and clothing applies to the following items:

-- Clothing – any article having a taxable value of $100 or less
+- Clothing: Any article having a taxable value of $100 or less.

-- School supplies – not to exceed $50 per purchase
+- School Supplies: Not to exceed $50 per purchase.

-- Personal computers – not to exceed $1,500
+- Personal Computers: Not to exceed $1,500.

-- Graphing Calculators - not to exceed $150
+- Graphing Calculators: Not to exceed $150.

-For example, "clothing" not only includes off-the-shelf items but also includes fabric and other materials used to make school clothing or uniforms.
+For example, "clothing" not only includes off-the-shelf items but also fabric and other materials used to make school clothing or uniforms.

-Similarly, computer-related purchases can include printers, disk drives, scanners, sound boards, and other related items that may be useful outside of the school setting.
+Similarly, computer-related purchases can include printers, disk drives, scanners, soundboards, and other related items that may be useful outside of the school setting.

 "Show Me Green" Tax Holidays

-Smart Shopping Strategies for Tax-Free Weekend:
+Smart Shopping Strategies

 Remember to use common sense when you shop.
-That's the best way to save even more during tax-free weekend.
+That's the best way to save even more during a tax-free weekend.
 For example, compare prices online before you go shopping, and try to use coupons whenever you can.

-In addition, don't make the mistake of buying anything you don't need just because of the sales tax holiday.
-After all, the sales tax rate in Missouri is only 4.225%, so that's the amount—plus any local sales tax, if applicable—that you would be saving by shopping during this particular weekend.
+Additionally, don't make the mistake of buying anything you don't need just because of the sales tax holiday.
+After all, the sales tax rate in Missouri is only 4.225 percent, so that's the amount—plus any local sales tax, if applicable—that you would be saving by shopping during this particular weekend.